 Somebody handed it to me.

-Well, I know it's good to have that because we're already seeing, you know, uh some mayors and governors like threatening to arrest people and stuff like that.
+Well, no, it's good to have that because we're already seeing some mayors and governors like threatening to arrest people and stuff like that.

-Oh, the same MPR that's not gonna run the task force briefings and a couple of their stations.
+Oh, the same NPR that's not going to run the task force briefings on a couple of those stations?

-Well, they I again I think those grants are supposed to be for like uh local stations that are suffering or something like that.
+Well, I think those grants are supposed to be for like local stations that are suffering or something like that.

 You know what?